Your Alaskan Adventures

 Picture

 If you're looking to grab a bite to eat before or after your hike, the Hatcher Pass Lodge & Cafe (the iconic red cabins) has delicious food for a fairly reasonable price.
 My husband and I's go to order is the Hatcher Salad and a Bowl of Chili, plus, the views from the floor to ceiling windows are incredible!
-And, if you want to stay in Hatcher Pass to explore for more than just the day, you can rent these adorable red cabins at Hatcher Pass Lodge too (just know that they are dry cabins and have no running water).
+If you want to stay in Hatcher Pass to explore for more than just the day, you can rent these adorable red cabins too, but my personal favorite stay in the area is Meier Lake Resort.

 Picture